thaddavis/crewai_and_agentops_script/video_script/2/1_devcontainer_setup.md

 ## Waiting

-Now we wait for the Dev container to be built...
+and now we wait for the Dev container to be built...

+After building this Dev container we can easily shut it down and turn it back on in seconds but if for some reason it needs to be rebuilt we have to take that 1-3 minutes of wait time depends on the details of environment

 ## After

+Ok, it took about a minute for me to build

-To gloss over the details, we are now in a "mini-computer" running on top of our computer
+We are now in a "mini-computer", or Dev container, running on top of our computer

 Let's run a quick test to make sure we're looking good.

-As CrewAI is a Python-based tool, we created a Devcontainer with Python installed (Python 3.12 to be exact as you see cause by line  of the Dockerfile.dev)...
+As CrewAI is a Python-based tool, we created a Devcontainer with Python installed (Python 3.12 to be exact as you see on line 1 of the Dockerfile.dev)...

 Let's make sure Python is working as expected